1jour1vin

 Wine rated (2019 guide) 91/100

-A supple, slender, harmonious style for this classic Lirac with pleasant black fruits and a touch of pepper.
-Ripe, with good acidity and well-controlled tannins.
-Correct length too - not particularly complex, but successful for this vintage.
+A supple, slender, and harmonious style for this classic Lirac with pleasant black fruit and a hint of pepper.
+It is ripe, with good acidity and well-controlled tannins.
+Decent length too—not particularly complex, but successful for this vintage.
 Organic, hand-harvested, fermented and aged in stainless steel.

 Guide Hachette des vins